sciencelabshs/makecode/docs/examples/chess-piece.md

-# Boardgame pawn
+# Chess piece

-Make a pawn for a boardgame in code!
+Make a chess piece in code!

 ## Step 1 @fullscreen